hipc-book/hipc-book.github.io/_lectures/5-on-node_parallelism.md

 _**Figure 4:** An example of a fork-join execution_
 {: style="color:gray; font-size: 90%; text-align: center;" }

-In the figure above, there are three parallel tasks to be executed, with each block being executed by a varying number of threads.
+In Figure 4, there are three parallel tasks to be executed, with each block being executed by a varying number of threads.
 First, the master thread creates two child threads, which rejoin after the first task, then it creates three threads, which rejoin after the second task, and then finally creates a single additional thread for the third parallel task.

 In C, perhaps the quickest (and dirtiest!) way to implement a fork-join model is with the POSIX [`fork()`](https://man7.org/linux/man-pages/man2/fork.2.html) and [`wait()`](https://man7.org/linux/man-pages/man2/wait.2.html) functions from [`<unistd.h>`](https://man7.org/linux/man-pages/man0/unistd.h.0p.html).
 A call to `fork()` will create a child process by duplicating the calling process.
 The new process is referred to as the _child process_, while the calling process is the _parent process_.
 On the parent, the fork call will return the process ID of the child; while on the child process, the fork call will return zero.
-Each process runs in a seperate memory space (but the content is duplicated at the time of the fork call), and continues execution from the fork command.
+Each process runs in a seperate memory space (but the content is duplicated at the time of the fork call), and continues execution from the `fork()` command.

 A simple example might look like this: